Azure for secure worldwide public sector cloud adoption

 - Top secret

-Similar data classification schemes exist in many countries.
+Similar data classification schemes exist in many countries/regions.

 For top secret data, you can deploy Azure Stack Hub, which can operate disconnected from Azure and the Internet.
 Tactical Azure Stack Hub is also available to address tactical edge deployments for limited or no connectivity, fully mobile requirements, and harsh conditions requiring military specification solutions.
 Figure 8 depicts key enabling services that you can provision to accommodate various workloads on Azure.

 Figure 8.
 Azure support for various data classifications

 Listed below are key enabling technologies and services that you may find helpful when deploying confidential data and workloads on Azure: